coinspark/php-OP_RETURN/README.txt

 * OP_RETURN_retrieve($ref, $max_results=1, $testnet=false)

   $ref is the reference that was returned by a previous storage operation
-  $max_results is the maximum number of results to retrieve (in general, omit for the default of 1)
+  $max_results is the maximum number of results to retrieve (in general, omit for 1)
   $testnet is whether to use the bitcoin testnet network (false if omitted)

 * Returns: array('error' => '[some error string]')